katcipis/sophia/notes/articles/firecracker.md

 and microcode.
 ```

-So in the end securing something is considerably complex.
+So in the end securing something is considerably complex these days.
 On the
 level of the hardware their approach was to disable hardware features
 that optimize performance in detriment of isolation guarantees: